Menu

 Spelling, punctuation & grammar (SPAG)

-SPAG lessons take place daily in Years 1 – 6 and children are taught to identify, apply and evaluate concepts set out in the National Curriculum.
+SPAG lessons take place daily in Years 1 – 6, as part of the Talk for Writing approach and children are taught to identify, apply and evaluate concepts set out in the National Curriculum.

 Spoken language